 One of my greatest dreams is to make music, but I never thought that I would actually do it; I assumed that I would become an interior designer or something, because who actually gets to do what they dream, right?
 Yet last year I had such a strange moment where I just KNEW– I knew Jesus was asking me to make music!
-(You can read more of the story here; there are so many significant moments of my life recorded on this blog, I just realized!)
 It terrified me.
 I should have been ecstatic, but I wasn’t!
 I kept asking, “Are you sure?
 Did you really say that?
 Do you mean it?”
 And He kept saying, “Yes.”
 It took a while, but I did grow excited.
 I realized that He was asking me to do what I’d always secretly wanted to do, that He was showing me so much love by making my passion my actual calling, and that because He was asking me to do it I COULD do it!
 I treasured that exciting truth, but I made it about the future; I just kind of kept it under wraps in my heart for a while.

 But He kept whispering, “You can do this NOW.”

 Months later, when my youth group announced that the worship team was looking for new members, I knew that the idea hadn’t come from them.
 The Lord was telling me, “Do it, do it!
 This is for you!”
 They passed around the clipboards– and I let them pass me by.
 I was just too afraid.
 No one had ever heard me sing, not even my family, because I wouldn’t let them.
 I kept my passion hidden.
 But I couldn’t forget how clear He had been.
 The next day, I e-mailed the coordinator and said I wanted to sign up; she said she would put me on the list, and she did.

 My first time singing background for my youth group was on September 27, 2012.
 I’ll let my journal entry from that night tell the story: